-(i) Three members shall be appointed for three-year terms.
-Two members shall be appointed for two-year terms.
-Thereafter, all new terms shall be for three years and members may be reappointed for a maximum of two full terms.
+(iii)(b) The Planning Board, serving as the Watershed Review Board, shall consist of the five members serving as the District Representatives as appointed by the Board of Commissioners.
+The six at large members of the Planning Board shall serve as alternate members of the Watershed Review Board.
+Fee members shall be appointed for three year terms.
+Two members shall be appointed for two year terms.
+Thereafter, all new terms shall be for three years and members may be reappointed for maximum of two full terms.
 At least three members shall reside within the designated watersheds.

-(ii) Two alternate members who reside in the watershed shall be appointed to serve on the Watershed Review Board in the absence of any regular member and shall be appointed for three-year terms.
+(iv)(i) Two alternate members who reside in the watershed shall be appointed to serve on the Watershed Review Board in the absence of any regular member and shall be appointed for three year terms.
 While attending in the capacity of a regular member, the alternate shall have and exercise all the powers and duties of the absent regular member.
 Ex officio members (non-voting) may be appointed by the Board of Commissioners at any time.

-(c) POWERS AND DUTIES
+(b)(c) POWERS AND DUTIES